toomuchdesign/re-reselect/README.md

 - Run `resolver` function and get its result (the cache key)
 - Look for a matching key from the cache
 - Return a cached selector or create a new one if no matching key is found in cache
-- Call selector with with provided arguments
+- Call selector with provided arguments

 **Re-reselect** stays completely optional and uses **your installed reselect** library under the hoods (reselect is declared as a **peer depenency**).